Notes on Gravitational Physics

-\centerline{ \crv Notes on Gravitational Physics} \centerline{ John L. Friedman} \centerline{ Department of Physics, University of Wisconsin-Milwaukee} \centerline{\today} These notes are self-contained, with the first six chapters used for a one-semester course with recommended texts by Wald\cite{waldbook}, Misner, Thorne, \& Wheeler (MTW)\cite{MTW}, and, particularly for gravitational waves, by Schutz\cite{schutzbook} and Thorne \& Blandford \cite{thorneblandford}.
+\centerline{ \crv Notes on Gravitational Physics} \centerline{ John L. Friedman} \centerline{ Department of Physics, University of Wisconsin-Milwaukee} \centerline{\today} These notes are self-contained, with the first six chapters used for a one-semester course, with suggested supplementary texts by Wald\cite{waldbook}, Misner, Thorne, \& Wheeler (MTW)\cite{MTW}, and, particularly for gravitational waves, by Schutz\cite{schutzbook} and Thorne \& Blandford \cite{thorneblandford}.
 In its treatment of topics covered in these standard texts, the presentation here typically includes steps between equations that are skipped in Wald or MTW.
 Treatments of gravitational waves, particle orbits in black-hole backgrounds, the Teukolsky equation, and the initial value equations are motivated in part by the dramatic discoveries of gravitational waves from the inspiral and coalescence of binary black holes and neutron stars, advances in numerical relativity, and the expected launch of the LISA space-based observatory.
 Students are assumed to have encountered special relativity, but these notes give a detailed presentation with a geometrical orientation, starting with with time dilation and length contraction and including relativistic particles, fluids, electromagnetism, and curvilinear coordinates.
 Chapters 2-5 cover curvature, the Einstein equation, relativistic stars, and black holes.
 Chapter 6, on gravitational waves, includes a discussion of detection and of noise in interferometric detectors.
+Chapter 7 is a brief introduction to cosmology, deriving the metrics of homogeneous isotropic space, the equations governing a universe with matter, radiation and vacuum energy, and their solutions.
+It includes sections on the cosmological redshift and on using gravitational waves to measure the Hubble constant.